How to become infection control coordinator in your dental office

 Fortunately, there are resources from DANB and the DALE Foundation to help you learn the ins and outs of CDC and OSHA infection control guidelines.

-- The Certified in Dental Infection Prevention and Control (CDIPC) certification, one of DANB’s newest offerings, demonstrates advanced knowledge of infection control.
+• The Certified in Dental Infection Prevention and Control (CDIPC) certification demonstrates advanced knowledge of infection control.
 It’s intended for all dental team members who supervise or educate those who perform infection prevention and control.

 You can further expand your expertise by taking continuing education courses designed to cover nuances of infection control and keep you up to date on the latest guidance.
-For example, the DALE Foundation offers specific courses on instrument processing and preventing the spread of COVID-19 in dental offices.
+For example, the DALE Foundation offers specific courses on instrument processing, dental waterlines, indoor air safety, and sterilization.

 What soft skills are needed to be an infection control coordinator?

 As someone who will be planning and implementing infection control measures for your whole practice, strong attention to detail is a must-have.
-There are many aspects to infection control to learn and apply — staying organized is crucial for your success in the role and the safety of your patients and teammates.
+There are many aspects to infection control to learn, apply, and teach.
+Staying organized is crucial for your success in the role and the safety of your patients and teammates.

 How to get started